 - - Use a cool iron.

 Find Woolmark’s easy tips how to care for wool.

 PS!
-Did you know that a merino sheep can only produce a maximum of five kilos of wool a year?
+Did you know that a merino sheep bread origins back 5000 years and was first known in Spain and merino sheep can only produce a maximum of five kilos of wool a year?
 And they are bred by only a limited number of farms.
 That's why merino is so exclusive and quite expensive.